A support theorem for Hilbert schemes of planar curves: Introduction

 \begin{corollary} Let $\pi: \mathcal{C} \to B$ be a family of integral plane curves of arithmetic genus $g$.
 If the relative compactified Jacobian $\Jbar(\cC)$ is smooth, then:

 (The ${}^p \mathrm{R}^{i-d}$ for $i > d$ are determined similarly by duality.) \end{corollary}

 This corollary has a consequence for the enumerative geometry of Calabi-Yau three-folds, which we briefly sketch.
 Gopakumar and Vafa argued in \cite{GV} that the cohomology of the moduli space of $D$-branes (roughly speaking, semistable sheaves supported on curves) on a Calabi-Yau $Y$ should give rise to {\em integer} ``BPS'' invariants, one for each genus and homology class in $\mathrm{H}_2(Y,\ZZ)$, which encode the Gromov-Witten invariants of $Y$.
 Hosono, Saito, and Takahashi \cite{HST} use intersection cohomology and the tools of \cite{BBD} to give a precise formulation; however, their proposal is known {\em not} to give the desired BPS numbers in general \cite{BP}.
 A different definition of integer BPS invariants is given by Pandharipande and Thomas \cite{PT} using the closely related spaces of ``stable pairs'', which for integral planar curves are just the Hilbert schemes of points.
 By the work of Behrend \cite{B}, the BPS invariants are extracted by a weighted Euler characteristic of these spaces, the weighting function depending only on the singularities of the moduli space.
 For BPS invariants associated to {\em irreducible} homology classes, it is sensible to discuss the contribution of an individual curve in both theories; if the moduli space of sheaves on $Y$ is smooth along the locus of sheaves supported on a curve $C$, then the intersection cohomology considerations may be neglected in \cite{HST}, and likewise the weighting function of Behrend may be neglected in \cite{PT}.
 In this case, taking Euler characteristics in the Corollary yields the equality of the contributions of the curve $C$ to these two theories.
+Such curves will certainly appear if $Y$ contains a Fano surface, and indeed the enumerative geometry of curves on surfaces is also illuminated by the stable pairs spaces \cite{KST, KT}.